alejodieguez1/alejodieguez1/README.md

 # 💫 About Me:
 😁Hi there!
-I'm Alejo, a Front-end developer<br>👓I'm currently working on my Fullstack Developer Career<br>🌱Learning TypeScript & Tailwind CSS with React<br>👯‍♂️Looking forward to working with new people and getting more experience<br>💥2023 Goals: Keep learning new technologies<br>😄Fun fact: I really love drinking water and riding my mountain bike
+I'm Alejo, a Front-end developer<br>👓I'm currently working on my Fullstack Developer Career<br>🌱Learning Shopify Development using Liquid<br>👯‍♂️Looking forward to working with new people and getting more experience<br>💥2023 Goals: Keep learning new technologies<br>😄Fun fact: I really love drinking water and riding my mountain bike

 ## 🌐 Socials: